sdesabbata/r-for-geographic-data-science/docs/110-R-programming.md

 <br/><small><a href="javascript:if(window.print)window.print()">Print this chapter</a></small>

 This chapter discusses some of the fundamental building blocks of programming and how they are implemented in `R`.
-The sections below introduce **vectors**, which are complex `R` objects which can hold more than one value, and how to handle them before moving on to illustrate the use of **conditional statements** and code **loops**.
+The sections below introduce **vectors** -- which are complex `R` objects that can hold more than one value -- and how to handle them, before moving on to illustrate the use of **conditional statements** and code **loops**.
 However, those constructs require a bit more than the single lines of code we have seen so far.
 As such, we start the chapter by introducing **scripts**.

 ## R Scripts

-The RStudio Console is handy to interact with the R interpreter and obtain results of operations and commands.
-However, moving from simple instructions to an actual program or scripts to conduct data analysis, the Console is usually not sufficient anymore.
-In fact, the Console is not a very comfortable way of providing long and complex instructions to the interpreter and editing past instructions when you want to change something.
-A better option to create programs or data analysis script of any significant size is to use the RStudio integrated editor to create an *R script*.
+The RStudio Console is handy to interact with the `R` interpreter and obtain results of operations and commands.
+However, moving from simple instructions to an actual program or script to conduct data analysis, the Console is usually not sufficient anymore.
+In fact, the Console is not a very comfortable way of providing long and complex instructions to the interpreter.
+For instance, it doesn't easily allow to overwrite past instructions when you want to change something in your procedure.
+A better option to create programs or data analysis script of any significant size is to use the RStudio integrated editor to create an `R` script.

-To create an R script, select from the top menu *File > New File > R Script*.
-That opens the embedded RStudio editor and a new empty R script folder.
+To create an `R` script, select from the top menu *File > New File > R Script*.
+That opens the embedded RStudio editor and a new empty `R` script folder.
 Copy the two lines below into the file.
 The first loads the `tidyverse` library, whereas the second simply calculates the square root of two.

 ```r